 Why choose UCLA Health for pediatric heart transplant?

-Since our program began in 1984, our experts have performed more than 300 heart transplants in children.
-We are a major referral center for children’s heart transplants, meaning we regularly treat children with rare and complex conditions.
+Since our program began in 1984, our pediatric heart specialists have performed more than 300 heart transplants in children.
+We are a major referral center for children’s heart transplants, meaning we regularly treat children with rare and complex pediatric heart conditions.

 Highlights of our Pediatric Heart Transplant Program include: